 I'm Julie, founder of Annie's Heirloom Seeds.
-Scott is my husband, and we now have 4 children, Morgan, Carl, Anne and Aurelia.
+Scott is my husband, and we have 3 children, Carl, Anne and Aurelia.
 Annie was my Grandmother.
 She was an amazing woman.
 She grew up on a dairy farm, and later married my Grandfather, Jake, and became a farmer's wife.
 Grandpa experimented with various farming ventures, eventually settling with almond orchards, which is what I remember as a child.
 My mother remembers Grandma's gardens with beans and tomatoes, and the jars of canned goods on the shelves.
 Kentucky Blue was Annie's favorite bean, and today it's one of the Annie's Favorites, one of my favorite beans as well.
 Beans are definitely a family favorite.
 I have fond memories of Sunday dinner at Grandma's house, and there was almost always a bowl of beans on the table.

 Annie's wasn't what we started out to do in life.
 Scott and I began as scientists, Scott in physics and I in chemistry.
 We lived in Chicago in the city and eventually moved to a small house in the suburbs.
 It was during that time that Scott's grandfather became very ill and died.
 It was on the way home from his funeral that something he told us kept coming up, "the city is no place to raise a family."
 I know many of us can and do raise our families in the city, but it just wasn't for us.
 So we began the search for what we really wanted to do in life.
 Scott found a book in the library called "You Can Farm" and that started us on our journey towards Annie's.